Afro/cosmic music

 In music, the terms Afro/cosmic disco, the cosmic sound, free-style sound, and combinations thereof (Afro, cosmic Afro, Afro-cosmic, Afro-freestyle, etc., as well as Afro-funky and later Afro house) are used somewhat interchangeably to describe various forms of synthesizer-heavy and/or African-influenced dance music and methods of DJing that were originally developed and promoted by a small number of DJs in certain discothèques of Northern Italy from the late 1970s through the mid-1980s.
 The terms slow-motion disco and Elettronica Meccanica are also associated with the genre.

-Italian DJs Beppe Loda and Daniele Baldelli both independently claim to have invented the genre and mixing style.
+Italian DJs Tosi Brandi Claudio and Daniele Baldelli both independently claim to have invented the genre and mixing style.

 Descriptions

 The Afro/cosmic mixing style is freeform in that it allows for short hip-hop style transforms as well as long, beat-matched segues; it sometimes incorporates added percussion and effects; and it permits major speed variations to force songs into a 90–110 BPM range.
 Baldelli would also play 45 RPM records at 33 and vice versa.
 The cosmic sound included a very diverse range of musical styles, from electro and funk to jazz fusion and Brazilian music.
 Peter Shapiro described Baldelli's music as a "combination of spaced-out rock and tribal percussion."
 One genre that was usually not part of this mix was Italo disco, which Baldelli believes was generally too mainstream and commercial.
-In a 2005 feature on Daniele Baldelli, one of the style's founding DJs, music journalist Daniel Wang describes Baldelli's style as “psychedelic, churning, hypnotic.”
+In a 2005 feature on Daniele Baldelli, one of the style's founding DJs, music journalist Daniel Wang describes Baldelli's style as "psychedelic, churning, hypnotic."

 In the interview, Baldelli emphasizes playing diverse selections of classical, African and Brazilian folk, and synth-pop at improper speeds, mixed with effects and drum machines:

 Cosmic music has been cited as a "touchstone" for contemporary "space disco" artists like Lindstrøm collaborator Prins Thomas and Andy Meecham of Chicken Lips.
 It has also been cited as an influence on some later Italian house songs, such as Sueño Latino.